Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Comparison with Construction D and Construction by Code Formula

 At first glance, due to its multilevel nature, Construction $\pi_A$ looks similar to Construction D and Construction by Code Formula.
 Some important differences between Construction $\pi_A$ and the two constructions described above are discussed in the following.

 \begin{enumerate} \item Construction $\pi_A$ relies solely on the ring (or $\mbb{Z}$-module) isomorphism while Construction D and Construction by Code Formula require the linear code at each level to be nested into those in the subsequent levels.
 The removal of such requirement makes the rate allocation and code construction much easier for the Construction $\pi_A$ lattices. \item {\black A fundamental difference is that Construction $\pi_A$ requires the codes used in different levels to be over different fields while Construction D allows them to be over the same field but requires the codes to be nested.
-Construction by code formula relaxes the nesting condition but may not always form a lattice.} \item To the best of our knowledge, until now, there is no proof showing that Construction D and Construction by code formula can produce lattices that are good for MSE quantization; however, as we have shown in Theorem~\ref{thm:goodness}, Construction $\pi_A$ is able to do so. \item The mapping from $C^1\times \ldots \times C^L$ to $\mbb{Z}/p^{L+1}\mbb{Z}$ in Construction D and Construction by Code Formula as a whole does not have the ring homomorphism property possessed by our Construction $\pi_A$. i.e., integer linear combinations of lattice points may not correspond to linear combination of codewords over $\mbb{F}_p$ for $C^1,\ldots,C^L$.
+Construction by code formula relaxes the nesting condition but may not always form a lattice.} \item The mapping from $C^1\times \ldots \times C^L$ to $\mbb{Z}/p^{L+1}\mbb{Z}$ in Construction D and Construction by Code Formula as a whole does not have the ring homomorphism property possessed by our Construction $\pi_A$. i.e., integer linear combinations of lattice points may not correspond to linear combination of codewords over $\mbb{F}_p$ for $C^1,\ldots,C^L$.
 The lack of ring homomorphisms renders these two constructions not straightforward to be used for applications such as compute-and-forward \cite{nazer2011CF}.
 However, if one does not insist on working over finite fields, Construction D can again be used for compute-and-forward.
 Please see the following remark. \end{enumerate}

 \begin{remark} In \cite[Proposition 2]{feng11rings}, Feng \textit{et al.} shows that Construction D can be viewed as Construction A with a code over the finite chain ring $\mbb{Z}_{p^{L-1}}$.
 Thus, if one would code over the ring $\mbb{Z}_{p^{L-1}}$, compute-and-forward can still be carried out in the ring level.
 Take \eqref{eqn:code_formula} for example, although we may not be able to know the codeword in each $C^l$, $l\in\{1,\ldots,L\}$, we will know the sum (weighted by $p^l$) as an element in the ring $\mbb{Z}_{p^{L-1}}$. \end{remark}